-Complete the Family Financial Statement (FFS) of the American College Testing Program (ACT).
+1. Complete the Family Financial Statement (FFS) of the American College Testing Program (ACT).
+This is also the application for the BEOG, when the appropriate box is marked.
+All students must apply for this if they are applying for financial aid.
 Designate Cochise College as a recipient (Code 0089), send the Family Financial Statement to ACT with the appropriate processing fee.
 Allow a minimum of six weeks for processing.

-Send the completed Institutional Data Sheet (IDS), to the Cochise College Financial Aids Officer.
-The Institutional Data Sheet serves as the initial application for all types of financial aid.
-Applications for all types of financial aid will be accepted and evaluated after March 1, only insofar as available funds permit.
+Please forward all copies of the Student Eligibility Report to the Financial Aid Officer.
+2. Send the completed Institutional Data Sheet (IDS) to the Cochise College Financial Aids Officer.
+This IDS sheet serves as the initial application for all types of financial aid.
+Applications for all types of financial aid will be accepted and evaluated after April 15, only insofar as available funds permit.
 These forms may be obtained from your local high school counselor, the American College Testing Program, P.O.
 Box 1000, Iowa City, Iowa 52240, or Cochise College.